goblinfactory/Draki/README.md

 # Draki - Fluent web automation for C#

-- previoulsy known as 'Draki.Core', and 'Draki.SeleniumWebDriver'.

 ### write robust web automation scripts in C#.
 Use for requirement verification, smoke tests, acceptance tests, you name it, Draki does it, fluently, quickly, easily.

-*Make it so easy to write a functional smoke test for your web application that there's no excuse not to!*

-*Smoke testing library with a deliberately simple API that does not allow you to test functionality that you should only be testing by using a javascript testing framework. (e.g. complex mouse movements)*

-*This is the test framework that every manager should insist their dev team use.
-Rapidly get broad (critical paths) tested and baked into your CICD, and don't get bogged down in detail, leave that to the Angular devs and to Jasmin [and other test tools](https://medium.com/powtoon-engineering/a-complete-guide-to-testing-javascript-in-2017-a217b4cd5a2a).*
+*Draki makes it easy to write a functional smoke test using an easy to read fluent syntax for automating functional and acceptance tests of a web application and the related back end services.
+The fastest way to get up and running writing end to end automated web tests in .NET.
+Draki is a single (combined) package replacing the older `Draki.Core`, and `Draki.SeleniumWebDriver` packages.*

 ## Getting started